-1. The successful candidate is required to provide the Association with a current (within six months) Police Vulnerable Sector Check.
+- 1. The successful candidate is required to provide the Association with a current (within six months) Police Vulnerable Sector Check.
 All costs are the responsibility of the candidate.
-The Association will require employees to have this updated every 5 years.

-2. When there is a criminal record that would cause concern about the suitability of the candidate, any offer of a position either expressed or implied is withdrawn.
-Time is then taken to better understand the record and its implications on the position.

-3. Having a criminal record may not exclude the person from employment.
-Any change must be reported to immediate supervisor within 48 hours.

-4. It is the employee's responsibility to report a change on their own circumstance that would be reflective on a Police Vulnerable Sector Check.
-Employees will be required to sign off annually on a Police Vulnerable Sector Check and Driver Abstract form, verifying that there has been no change since their last submitted Police Vulnerable Sector Check.

-5. It is at the discretion of the Association to request a Police Vulnerable Sector Check at any time.
+The Association will require employees to have this updated every 5 years. - 2.
+When there is a criminal record that would cause concern about the suitability of the candidate, any offer of a position either expressed or implied is withdrawn.
+Time is then taken to better understand the record and its implications on the position. - 3.
+Having a criminal record may not exclude the person from employment.
+Any change must be reported to immediate supervisor within 48 hours. - 4.
+It is the employee's responsibility to report a change on their own circumstance that would be reflective on a Police Vulnerable Sector Check.
+Employees will be required to sign off annually on a Police Vulnerable Sector Check and Driver Abstract form, verifying that there has been no change since their last submitted Police Vulnerable Sector Check. - 5.
+It is at the discretion of the Association to request a Police Vulnerable Sector Check at any time.
 All Police Vulnerable Sector Checks are kept in a sealed envelope in personnel file.

-Section: Human Resources Policy # HR 8

 Policy: Criminal Reference for Volunteers

-Approved by the Board of Directors: May 28, 2012 Revised: September 2013 Ministry requirement
+Revised: September 2013